Using the Antora Docker Container on a DigitalOcean Droplet

 Experiment in building an Antora documentation site using Docker running on a virtual machine

 Antora is an open source documentation site generator.
-It allows you to host your product documentation in a version control system like GitHub, GitLab or Bitbucket and build a pretty documentation site using an easily configurable “playbook” that controls the presentation and content versioning.
+It allows you to host your product documentation in a version control system like GitHub, GitLab or Bitbucket and from that build a pretty website to display the content using an easily configurable “playbook” that controls the presentation and content versioning.

 Installing Antora on a desktop machine requires a number of pre-requistive tools and libraries like Node Version Manager (NVM) and Node itself.
-In my experience, trying to get Antora installed on both Windows and Linux ended up being a bit of a pain.
+In my experience, trying to get Antora installed on both Windows and Linux was plagued with problems relating to tool and library versioning issues.

 An easier way is to run Antora in a Docker container so you don’t have to worry about installing the various tools required and wrestle with OS and hardware incompatibilities.
 All you need to do is install Docker and tell it to run the official Antora container designed especially for Docker.

 You can think of a Docker container image as a box with everything you need to run an application: the code, the runtime, the settings, and even the operating system itself.
 Docker containers isolate software from your machine’s environment so you can get up and running more quickly.
 So rather than installing and running Antora on your own computer, you install Docker and run Antora on its container image.

 In this example we’re going to go a step further and instead of running Docker on a local machine, we’re going to run it within a DigitalOcean virtual environment hosted in the cloud.